 Despite the heady days of life in London and beyond, Asher's main passion was for acting.
 She was independent-minded and wanted to have a profession in her own right, rather than merely be a Beatle's partner.
 She was opinionated and refused to sacrifice her career for McCartney, which caused some friction in their relationship.

 My whole existence for so long centred round a bachelor life.
 I didn't treat women as most people do.
 I've always had a lot around, even when I've had a steady girl.
 My life generally has always been very lax, and not normal.

 I knew I was selfish. it caused a few rows.
 Jane left me once and went off to Bristol to act.
 I said OK then, leave, I'll find someone else.
 It was shattering to be without her.

 Asher helped him find the house in Cavendish Avenue, London, which they moved into in 1966.
 It has been claimed that while spring cleaning one day, she inadvertently threw away a notebook containing the handwritten lyrics to a number of early Lennon-McCartney songs.

-Also in 1966 she persuaded McCartney to buy High Farm in Machrihanish, Campbeltown, Scotland, suggesting that they should have a place to retreat from the public eye.
+Also in 1966 she persuaded McCartney to buy High Park Farm in Campbeltown near the Mull of Kintyre in Scotland, suggesting that they should have a place to retreat from the public eye.

 We had a good relationship.
 Even with touring there were enough occasions to keep a reasonable relationship going.
 To tell the truth, the women at that time got sidelined.
 Now it would be seen as very chauvinist of us.
 Then it was like: 'We are four miners who go down the pit.
 You don't need women down the pit, do you?
 We don't have women down the pit.'